kdeloach/labs/python/lispify/README.md

-Small script I wrote to experiment with AST to convert basic Python expressions to LISP syntax.
+Small script I wrote to experiment with parsing basic Python expressions and converting them to LISP syntax.
 Also, there is an option to simplify expressions as much as possible by evaluation.

     $ python main.py